bbob62078/bbob62078/README.md

 - 👋 Hi, I’m @bbob62078
 - 👀 I’m interested in ...
-JavaScript, Python Ruby Bash Perl, PHP, HTML, C & C++, and SQL.
+JavaScript, Python, Ruby, Bash, Perl, PHP, HTML, C & C++, and SQL.
 - 🌱 I’m currently learning ... navigating the dark web in a quicker, more efficient way.
 - 💞️ I’m looking to collaborate on ... nothing. nothing at all.
 - 📫 How to reach me ... bbob62078@gmail.com